-The base of this curry is the same as many other Indian curries, with ginger, garlic, onions and tomatoes.
-I also add very basic spices which you will have in your pantry if you have done Indian cooking before.
+The base of this curry is the same as many other Indian curries, with ginger, garlic, onions, and tomatoes.
+I also add basic spices, which you will have in your pantry if you have done Indian cooking before.

-I have also provided links to Amazon for the spices in case you are new to them.
-However I highly recommend finding the nearest Indian grocery store to get a much cheaper price.
+I have also provided links to Amazon for the spices if you are new to them.
+However, I highly recommend finding the nearest Indian grocery store for a much cheaper price.

-I add coconut milk in the curry to give a creamier texture.
+I add coconut milk to the curry to give it a creamier texture.
 Use full-fat coconut milk for the best results.
 You can also use heavy cream in place of coconut milk if you don’t need to keep the curry dairy-free.

-That said, even with the very simple preparation, this curry is such a flavor bomb with shrimp in it, similar to my shrimp masala recipe.
-This is a must try!
+That said, even with the very simple preparation, this curry is such a flavor bomb with shrimp, similar to my shrimp masala recipe.
+This is a must-try!